-Online application for the MSc Sports Performance is now open and will close at 5pm on the 29th September for a January 2019 intake.
+Online application for the MSc Sports Performance has been extended to Friday 5th October for a January 2019 intake.
 Shortlisted for the Gradireland Best New Postgraduate Programme in 2015, the MSc in Sports Performance is a full-time one-year or part-time two-year postgraduate programme.
 The programme prepares successful graduates for a career in sports performance analysis specialising in strength & conditioning, video analysis and nutrition.

 The programme is offered by the Department of Physical Education and Sport Sciences.
 The theoretical, laboratory and applied aspects of the programme are delivered in an outstanding teaching and learning environment whilst also utilising the most-up-to-date technologies available in the field.